-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX10 II provides a better video resolution than the G1X Mark III.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX10 II provides a better video resolution than the G1X Mark III.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Feature comparison: Canon G1 X Mark III vs Sony RX10 II

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the G1X Mark III offers a slightly higher resolution than the one in the RX10 II (2360k vs 2359k dots).
 The table below summarizes some of the other core capabilities of the Canon G1 X Mark III and Sony RX10 II in connection with corresponding information for a sample of similar cameras.